 Clinically known as substance use disorder, drug abuse or addiction is caused by the habitual taking of addictive substances.
 Drugs include alcohol, marijuana, hallucinogens and opioids.
 Substance use disorder is a disease, causing people to compulsively use drugs despite consequences.

-The Effects of Drug Abuse on Health
+The Effects of Drug Misuse on Health

 Substance use disorders are associated with a wide range of short- and long-term health effects.
 They can vary depending on the type of drug, how much and how often it’s taken and the person’s general health.
-Overall, the effects of drug abuse and dependence can be far-reaching.
+Overall, the effects of drug misuse and dependence can be far-reaching.
 They can impact almost every organ in the human body.

 Side effects of drug addiction may include:

 A weakened immune system, increasing the risk of illness and infection

 Heart conditions ranging from abnormal heart rates to heart attacks and collapsed veins and blood vessel infections from injected drugs

 Nausea and abdominal pain, which can also lead to changes in appetite and weight loss

 Increased strain on the liver, which puts the person at risk of significant liver damage or liver failure